Monil-Karia/CS50x-Python-2023/Day6_Exceptions/README.md

 	print("x is not an integer")
 ```

-NameError is present in this code because the reason is  when we return ‘cat’ input in the int function the int return a value error means the x till now doesn’t go the value as ‘cat’ and hence as x didn’t get the value of the ‘cat’ is shows the error as NameError as there was never a value of x in the program .
+NameError is present in this code because the reason is when we return ‘cat’ as input in the int function the int return a value error means the x till now doesn’t know the value as ‘cat’ and hence as x didn’t get the value it shows the error as NameError as there was never a value of x in the program .

 ```python